-These practices represent conflicts of interest because it gives an incentive to recommend products based on the commission amount received.
-This conflict is mitigated by disclosures, procedures and the firm's fiduciary obligation to place the best interest of the Client first and the Clients are not required to purchase any products.
-Clients have the option to purchase these products through another insurance agent of their choosing.
+These practices represent conflicts of interest because it gives an incentive to recommend products based on the compensation received.
+This conflict is mitigated by disclosures, procedures and the firm's fiduciary obligation to place the best interest of the Client first and the Clients are not required to purchase any products or services.
+Clients have the option to purchase these products or services through another insurance agent, tax preparer or estate planning software sales of their choosing.

 Recommendations or Selections of Other Investment Advisors and Conflicts of Interest Clients placed with TPM will be billed in accordance with the TPM's fee schedule which will be disclosed to the Client prior to signing an agreement.
 When referring Clients to a TPM, the Client's best interest will be the main determining factor of HFIS.
-HFIS ensures that the Client's best interest will be the main determining factor of HFIS.
 HFIS ensures that before selecting other advisors for Client that the other advisors are properly licensed or registered as an investment advisor.

-These practices represent conflicts of interest because HFIS is paid a Solicitor Fee for recommending the TPM and may choose to recommend a particular TPM based on the fee HFIS is to receive.
+These practices represent conflicts of interest because HFIS is paid a Referral Fee for recommending the TPM and may choose to recommend a particular TPM based on the fee HFIS is to receive.
 This conflict is mitigated by disclosures, procedures and the firm's fiduciary obligation to act in the best interest of his Clients.
 Clients are not required to accept any recommendation of TPM given by HFIS and have the option to receive investment advice through other money managers of their choosing.